 All new students will be registered by the registrar.
 Students in good standing may be offered self-registration in subsequent semesters using express registration in Sonis.
 Students who have been unsuccessful in any course or who have withdrawn and readmitted will be registered by the registrar.
 Students may not register for more than 15 semester credits in any semester without written permission from the program director.
-With the exception of the Associate of Applied Science in Surgical Technology - Accelerated Alternate Delivery program, students enrolled in associate degree programs must complete all general education credits before entering the last semester of the program.
+Students enrolled in associate degree programs must complete all general education credits before entering the last semester of the program.
 The student has the responsibility before a semester begins to review course registration in Sonis and review any changes with the registrar.